NikkelM/Hades-II-CosmeticsAPI/README.md

 	IconScale = 1,
 	IconOffsetX = 0,
 	IconOffsetY = 0,
-	-- Which other cosmetic in the same category to insert your new one after, or nil to add to the end InsertAfterCosmetic = nil,
+	-- Which other cosmetic in the same shop category to insert your new one after, or nil to add to the end InsertAfterCosmetic = nil,
-	Cost = {
+	-- Try to limit to a maximum of four resources (including CosmeticsPoints) for optimal display in the UI Cost = {
 		CosmeticsPoints = 50,
 	},
-	GameStateRequirements = {},
+	-- Must be met before the cosmetic becomes available for purchase GameStateRequirements = {},
-	-- Some field validations are disabled if you provide this property InheritFrom = { "DefaultCosmeticItem" },
+	-- Note: some field validations performed by the API are disabled if you provide this property InheritFrom = { "DefaultCosmeticItem" },
 	-- If the new cosmetic can show up in the shop as soon as eligible, even if the shop has already been viewed in the current Crossroads session.
 Otherwise, will show after the next run
 	AlwaysRevealImmediately = false,